YogaSakti/docs/governance/before-submitting-a-proposal.md

 ### Begin the conversation

-Raise your proposal in the [Telegram ](https://t.me/JunoNetwork)chat or the #⚖︱governance discord channel.
+Raise your proposal in the community forum.
 This will give you the opportunity to discuss with other network users and developers and further develop your ideas.
 Other participants may have some interest in the proposal and offer to further improve your proposal, or you may find that this idea has no support or maybe has already been satisfied in some other way.

 Check via the block explorer that there is not already a past or present proposal that already directly deals with your issue.

-### Seek feedback on commonwealth.im
+### Seek feedback on community forum

 Once you have a clearly defined proposal idea.
-Fully draft your proposal text and submit to the Juno commonwealth.im project page [here](https://commonwealth.im/juno).
+Fully draft your proposal text and submit to forum.

 To make your proposal easily identifiable, please use the following format for the discussion title: